web-work-tools/minimal-mistakes/_posts/2019-07-13-contributors-quickstart.md

 * [Website Configuration](/website-configuration/) - 'Everything' about how this site is configured.
 * [Discord Archive HowTo](/discord-archive-howto/) - How to export discord history and integrate with Minimal Mistakes Jekyll.

-What is needed is a quickstart guide, so that you don't have to read all of that just to get started revise content, add a few links to our web-sites, or submit a blog-post.
+What is needed is a quickstart guide, so that you don't have to read all of that to revise \ add a few links to a page, or even submit your first blog-post.

 All that's required to follow this guide is a web-browser and a GitHub account.
 If you don't already have one, go ahead and [sign up](https://github.com/join) so you can follow along.